isw-kudos/kudos-docs/docs/boards/index.md

 - Control over your own data and backup strategies
 - Simple to update

----
+--- -->

-### Boards Hybrid - Cloud integrated with HCL Connections On-Premise
+### Boards Hybrid
+(Cloud integrated with HCL Connections On-Premise.)
-This version is the best of both worlds if you already have HCL Connections but want the latest and greatest Boards functionality without managing more servers!
+> This version is the best of both worlds if you already have HCL Connections but want the latest and greatest Boards functionality without managing more servers!
 Kudos Boards Cloud can integrate with your existing HCL Connections on-premise installation.

 __Advantages__

 - All of the benefits of the Cloud above (hosted, managed, backed up)!!
-- Integrates into your existing IBM Connections On-Premise (WebSphere)
+- Integrates into your existing HCL Connections On-Premise (WebSphere)
 - Looks and feels like another application similar to Communities/Blogs etc with:

     - Connections Apps menu link to 'Kudos Boards'